skip to main content

 The new Procurement Act 2023, coming into force in February, has been hailed as a chance to reform the procurement regime in the UK and provide a slicker, more efficient process.

-This new legislation offers far greater flexibility and a huge opportunity for better procurement, but the impact of the scale of the change should not be underestimated.
 It will require a range of new processes and information systems and a transformation of ways of working across the public sector, leaving many understandably concerned by the administrative burden this will place on their teams.

 Alison Walton, head of procurement, discusses the impact on the public sector.